The Password Breach That Affected a Recruiting Platform's Whole Team

 What Got Compromised

-One team member's GitHub account was accessed before we realized what was happening.
+One team member's GitHub account was accessed before anyone realized what was happening.
 The attacker had:

 • Read access to private repositories